-Usually, more professional labor is required in a remodeling, and the cost of the material is often higher as well, as many remodeling projects involve the construction of new additions.
+Renovating a room in your house - if it is the kitchen - will make the space attractive and add value to the house.
+Usually more professional labor is required in a remodeling project and the cost of material is often higher as well since many remodeling projects involve constructing new additions.